-.
-Alumni or sponsored speakers of a Chapter may not represent the ILRAA on political or other issues without express permission of the Board of Directors.
+8. Alumni or sponsored speakers of a Chapter may not represent the ILRAA on political or other issues without express permission of the Board of Directors.

-.
-Board Seat- Pursuant to Article V, Section 2G of the ILRAA’s ByLaws, each Chapter Chair shall also serve as a member of the ILRAA's Board of Directors.
+9. Board Seat- Pursuant to Article V, Section 2G of the ILRAA’s ByLaws, each Chapter Chair shall also serve as a member of the ILRAA's Board of Directors.
 As such, the Chapter Chair is expected to participate actively in Board activities, including: serving on Board Committees, taking part in telephone conference calls convened by the ILRAA President, and attending Board meetings whenever possible.
+Chapter Co-Chairs may both participate in the Board of Directors meetings and committees, but each Chapter can have only one vote on the Board.

+10. In order to encourage participation in the ILRAA from as many Alumni as possible, Chapter Chairs do not have term limits.

+11. Chapters are encouraged to host at least one event per calendar year.
+The Executive Committee may deem Chapters that do not hold one annual event to be “inactive.”
+In that event, the Executive Committee will advise the Chair(s) of an inactive Chapter of its decision and give the Chair notice that s/he is no longer a voting member of the Board of Directors.
+In addition, upon notice to the Chapter Chair(s), the Executive Board may replace a Chair or co-chairs because the Chapter has been inactive.

 III.
-Note: In forming a Steering Committee, the Chapter Chair is encouraged to seek out alumni who are prominent in the local ILR/HR community, preferably individuals who have been active Association members or who have participated in other Cornell-related activities (CAAAN, CACO, local Cornell Club, etc.).
-The Chair should make an effort to ensure that the diverse alumni interests, i.e. labor, management, private sector, publicsector, not-for-profit, etc. are represented and also should be mindful of the Association's commitment to demographic diversity.

 CHAPTER EVENTS

 1. TYPES OF EVENTS- Appropriate events for Chapter sponsorship will vary in nature according to local circumstances.
 Possibilities include, but are not limited to: luncheon or dinner meetings with the Dean, a faculty member or other speaker; strictly social gatherings such as cocktail receptions, picnics with families or sporting events; or more formal educational events such as symposia or panel discussions.
 Cosponsorship with the School, with other Cornell alumni groups, or with professional organizations is encouraged.

 2. PLANNING- Chapters will have access to the resources of the ILRAA, including but not limited to the ILRAA web site, and financial support.
 Chapter Chairs are urged to plan events well in advance.
 Ample lead time- often several months- is essential in order to accommodate participants' schedules, minimize costs, and improve attendance.
-ILRAA Chapters must endeavor to follow the ILRAA’s Event Planning Guidelines.
-Chapter Chairs should contact the Association President and the School's External Relations office for advance assistance in scheduling events, particularly if an event involves participation of the Dean or a faculty member.
+ILRAA Chapters must endeavor to follow the ILRAA’s Event Planning Guidelines. .

-3. RESPONSIBILITIES- The primary responsibility for a Chapter event rests with the Chapter Chair, who is encouraged to enlist the assistance of the local Steering Committee or to set up a separate planning committee for each event.
-Necessary tasks include determining the type of event, setting a date, locating a suitable venue, budgeting and pricing the event, promotion (including Alumni Bulletin announcements and possible local mailing and telephone campaigns) and the actual logistics of holding the event.
-The External Relations office and designated members of the Board of Directors will provide advice and assistance in all of these areas.

-FINANCIAL GUIDELINES- Chapters are encouraged and expected to be financially self-sufficient.
+3. FINANCIAL GUIDELINES- Chapters are encouraged and expected to be financially self-sufficient.
 Chapter events should be budgeted and priced accordingly.
-Guidance and assistance in this regard will be provided by the External Relations office and designated members of the Board of Directors. he ILRAA contribute a maximum of $500 to support each Chapter event.
+Guidance and assistance in this regard will be provided by the External Relations office and designated members of the Board of Directors.

+Upon request, the ILRAA may contribute a maximum of $500 to support each Chapter event.
+ILRAA support is limited by its budget and operational needs; therefore ILRAA contributions are not guaranteed.
+Requests for contributions and accountings of ILRAA contributions used will be made consistent with the Event Planning Guides and University rules.
 Note: Expenses incurred in connection with serving as a Chapter Chair, Vice-Chair, or on a Steering Committee are not reimbursable by the ILRAA.

 The Board of Directors or Executive Committee may deny any request for funding based on a Chapter’s failure to adhere to these guidelines or any action by a Chapter that is not consistent with the mission and purpose of the ILRAA.